Braziliana/T_T-Pandoras-Box/README.md

 ### Key State Values

-- `Unknown`: Represents an unknown or undefined key state.
 - `KeyDown`: Represents that a key is in the "pressed down" state.
 - `KeyUp`: Represents that a key is in the "released" state.